Beautiful Albania: 16 Most Scenic Places to Visit Before it’s Too Late

 red and white boat tied to a wooden pier jutting into a clear turquoise sea

-The crown jewel of the city has to be the Gjirokaster Castle, a fortress offering panoramic views of the entire area!
+The crown jewel of the city has to be the Gjirokastër Castle, a fortress where prisoners from the Communist days were held, which has panoramic views of the entire area from the rooftop.

 Take an afternoon to lose yourself among the market stalls.
 The Old Baazar is also a fantastic spot to gorge on the local food, make sure you try Albanian rice balls called qifqi